-Under the provisions of the National Code 2018, a Leave of Absence for international students can only be approved under 'compassionate and/or compelling circumstances'.
+Under the provisions of the National Code of Practice for Providers of Education and Training to Overseas Students 2018, a Leave of Absence for international students can only be approved under 'compassionate and/or compelling circumstances'.
 Examples of such circumstances and how these must be evidenced are outlined in the International Student Enrolment Policy.
 Similarly, specific conditions apply to international students who wish to transfer from the course for which their visa was issued.